 What Is Setting Powder?

-Setting powder is used to set cream or liquid products (e.g. foundation and concealer) in place.
-It usually comes in a loose or pressed form and is applied with a brush or sponge.
-Setting powder is unique because it can be dusted all over the face or applied strategically to areas prone to shine, creasing, or oiliness (e.g. the under-eye area or T-zone).
-This level of control is ideal for those who have combination skin that’s oilier in some areas and drier in others.
+Setting powder is used to set cream or liquid products (like foundation and concealer) in place.
+It usually comes either in loose or pressed form and is applied with a brush or sponge.
+If your question is how to use setting powder, it really depends on your preferences—you can dust it over the face or apply it strategically to areas prone to shine, creasing, or oiliness (such as the under-eye area or T-zone).
+This level of control is ideal for those with combination skin that’s oilier in some areas and drier in others.

-Most setting powders are translucent, though there are tinted options that offer additional coverage.
-If you’re unsure which to choose, translucent is usually your best bet—because there’s no additional pigmentation, these formulas work well regardless of your skin tone.
+Most setting powders are translucent (no color in them), though there are tinted options that offer additional coverage.
+If you’re unsure which to choose, translucent is usually your best bet because there’s no additional pigmentation, and these formulas work well regardless of your skin tone.

-Setting your base with a setting powder can help:
+Setting your liquid makeup with a setting powder can help:

 • Lock cream and liquid products into place